 Saturday, October 14, 2017

 This post is not really too collage-related, but....
 I went to my friend Tony Thompson's opening reception this evening with some other friends.
-Tony is the guy with which I have done two collaborative pieces (so far).
+Tony is the guy with whom I have done two collaborative pieces (so far).
 I have posted them on this site (see August posts).
 Anyway, I ended up buying another Tony Thompson artwork!
 And I cherish this photo of the three of us this evening.
 Thanks Tony!

 Monday, October 2, 2017